JamieMagee/jamiemagee.co.uk/content/blog/twitter-hashflags.md

 Have you ever tweeted out a hastag, and discovered a small image attached to the side of it?
 It could be for [#StPatricksDay](https://twitter.com/HashflagArchive/status/972005822388514818), [#MarchForOurLives](https://twitter.com/HashflagArchive/status/972170656912723969), or whatever [#白白白白白白白白白白](https://twitter.com/HashflagArchive/status/960529700442566656) is meant to be.
 These are hashflags.

 A hashflag, sometimes called Twitter emoji, is a small image that appears after a #hashtag for special events.
 They are not regular emoji, and you can only use them on the Twitter website, or the official Twitter apps.
-For example:

-{{< tweet 965399443733278720 >}}

 If you're a company, and [you have enough money](http://www.adweek.com/digital/twitters-branded-emojis-come-million-dollar-commitment-169327/), you can buy your own hashflag as well!
 That's exactly what Disney did for the release of Star Wars: The Last Jedi.

-{{< tweet 935573161051152385 >}}
+{{< tweet user="GMA" id="935573161051152385" >}}

 If you spend the money to buy a hashflag, it's important that you launch it correctly—otherwise they can flop. [#白白白白白白白白白白](https://twitter.com/HashflagArchive/status/960529700442566656) is an example of what not to do.
 At time of writing, it has only 10 uses.

 Hashflags aren't exclusive to English, and they can help add context to a tweet in another language.
 I don't speak any Russian, but I do know that this image is of BB-8!

-{{< tweet 956184319206273024 >}}
+{{< tweet user="HashflagArchive" id="956184319206273024" >}}

 Unfortunately hashflags are temporary, so any context they add to a tweet can sometimes be lost at a later date.
 Currently Twitter doesn't provide an official API for hashflags, and there is no canonical list of currently active hashflags. [@hashflaglist](https://twitter.com/hashflaglist) tracks hashflags, but it's easy to miss one—this is where Azure Functions come in.